chunkyguy/chunkyguy.github.io/_posts/2020-02-10-meta-programming-in-2020.md

 NSLog(@"ints: %ld", [[Adder adderWithElements:@[@1, @2, @3, @4]] sum]);
 ```

-Since Objective-C is not so strict on compile time, we need to make sure that every element in `NSArray` can has implemented the `integerValue` method.
+Since Objective-C is not so strict at compile time, we need to make sure that every element in `NSArray` has implemented the `integerValue` method.
 One way to achieve this is

 ```objc
 - (NSInteger)sum